kubernetes/website/docs/getting-started-guides/ubuntu/calico.md

 ## Configure kubectl remote access

-To administer your cluster from a separate host (e.g your laptop), you will need the root CA generated earlier, as well as an admin public/private keypair (`ca.pem`, `admin.pem`, `admin-key.pem`).
+To administer your cluster from a separate host (e.g. your laptop), you will need the root CA generated earlier, as well as an admin public/private keypair (`ca.pem`, `admin.pem`, `admin-key.pem`).
 Run the following steps on the machine which you will use to control your cluster.

 1. Download the kubectl binary.